jonev/HTTP-REST-test-DSL/README.md

 1. Clone the repo
 2. Open Eclipse and select the folder as workspace and use `Import projects...` in the Package Explorer, then select `General/Existing Projects into Workspace` to import the modules.
-3. Run this file `./xtext.http.rest.testsuite/src/xtext/http/rest/TestSuite.xtext` with `Generate Xtext Artifacts` (Proceed with errors)
+3. Run this file `./xtext.http.rest.testsuite/src/xtext/http/rest/TestSuite.xtext` with `Generate Xtext Artifacts` (Proceed with errors), this will build the project an generate missing files.
 4. Select the root project `xtext.http.rest.testsuite` and use the run -> run as -> Eclipse application, this will open a new instance of Eclipse with the DSL plugin installed.
 5. Use the new instance and import `./xtext.http.rest.testsuite.example`
 6. Open `./src/CompleteExample.testsuite` this is an example of the features implemented in the DSL